ShaliniAnandaPhD/Mythrul/README.md

 Mythrul: Finished monitoring.
 verbose=2
 Mythrul: The following components were found: CPU with device(s) cpu:0.
-Mythrul: Average carbon intensity during training was 82.00 gCO2/kWh at detected location: Copenhagen, Capital Region, DK.
+Mythrul: Average carbon intensity during the transaction was 82.00 gCO2/kWh at detected location: Los Angeles, Ca.
 Mythrul:

 Actual consumption for 1 transaction(s):
         Time:   0:00:10
         Energy: 0.000041 kWh
         CO2eq:  0.003357 g
         This is equivalent to:
         0.000028 km travelled by car
-Mythrul: Carbon intensity for the next 2:59:06 is predicted to be 107.49 gCO2/kWh at detected location: Copenhagen, Capital Region, DK.
+Mythrul: Carbon intensity for the next 2:59:06 is predicted to be 107.49 gCO2/kWh.
 Mythrul:
 Predicted consumption for 1000 intensity:
         Time:   2:59:06